dailystudio/flutter_clock/digital_clock/README.md

 > The rest of the useful information is enclosed in this part, including time, date, weather, temperature, and location.

 # Configuration
-Primary parameters for this clock are stored in the instance of **Configuration** class, which is defined in **lib/common/constant.dart**.
+Primary configuration parameters for this clock are stored in the instance of **Configuration** class, which is defined in **lib/common/constant.dart**.
 Here is a brief introduction to these parameters:

 - **sideDisplayFlex** (default: 35)
 > Indicates the flex ratio that the side display area will occupy.

+- **sideDisplayOpacity** (default: .6)
+> Opacity of side display background.

 - **defaultFontSize** (default: 28)
 > The default font size of characters in text streams.
 The maximum font size of text streams will equal the value of this parameter whereas the minimum font size will be a half.

 - **maxFontSize** (default: 30)
 > The maximum font size of characters that will appear on the screens.
 It should be larger than the defaultFontSize or equal with it at least.

+- **sideDisplayLargeFontSize** (default: 64)
+> The font size of large text on side display, e.g. Time.

+- **sideDisplayNormalFontSize** (default: 18)
+> The font size of normal text on side display, e.g. date, weather, location, etc.

 - **maxLocationTextLength** (default: 22)
 > Maximum count of characters will display in the location area of side display.